DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.4.0.md

 	- [x] Allow for events when adding / removing spells

 ## v0.4.1
+- Make spells fire forward, not in the direction of the camera
 - Fix button conflicts
 	- Find some way to receive UI input while game is paused
 - Fix homing